scizor666/nano-battleship/SPEC.md

 - Persist **settings only** in `localStorage`:
   - last selected opponent type,
-  - mute/sound preference,
+  - mute/sound preference.
-  - (optionally) reduced-motion or other UI preferences.
+- Reduced motion follows the system `prefers-reduced-motion` media query at startup (not persisted as a user-facing setting).
 - In-progress match state MUST NOT be persisted; reloading starts a fresh setup.
 - A remembered AI-Nano opponent choice MUST fall back to a conventional bot if AI is unavailable on load.